What is The CARVER Target Analysis and Vulnerability Assessment Methodology?

 The 3-day CARVER Target Analysis and Vulnerability Assessment Training Course is the "original" CARVER course, which is taught by retired CIA bomb-tech, Leo "the Godfather of CARVER" Labaj.
 This course is recognized by ASIS-International as a "Preferred CPE Provider" and is worth 24 Continuing Educations Units.

-After two previously successful iterations, CARVERCON returns once more - on Friday, November 13th 2020 - to be the must-attend Vulnerability Assessment conference of the year.
-This year's event will be held on November 1st, 2023 as a webinar broadcast from the University of South Florida in beautiful Sarasota, Florida.
+After FOUR previously successful iterations, CARVERCON returns once more - in November 2022 - to be the must-attend Vulnerability Assessment conference of the year.
+This year's event will be held on November 1st, 2023 as a webinar broadcast from the University of South Florida in beautiful Tampa, Florida.

 Simplify Security Assessments with CARVER+ Software

 It's time to simplify your assessments with CARVER software.
 The brilliance of the CARVER Target Analysis and Vulnerability Assessment Methodology has finally been packaged in an easy to use mobile collection platform with a multi-purpose asset management dashboard system, known as SOTERIA.
 The future of vulnerability assessments is here!

 Live Training Events/Workshops